 - Audio Adaptation: Sometimes of stage plays, but usually of Hollywood films.

-- The Cameo: The June 8, 1936 production of The Thin Man featured a random interview with silent screen star Theda Bara, who just happened to be in the audience.
+- The Cameo: The June 8, 1936 production of The Thin Man featured an interview with silent screen star Theda Bara, who was in the audience.
 It is the only surviving recording of Bara's voice.

 - Long Runners: Debuted in 1934, stayed on the air for 21 years, until television killed it along with all other radio drama.